syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/Realtime Editing with SignalR.md

 # Realtime editing with SignalR

-The richtexteditor allows, two or more users can editing in the same richtexteditor.
-This can be archived by SignalR service.
-Which will now update the Editor value real-time, when loading it in multiple pages.
+The richtexteditor allows, two or more users can edit the same editor by using SignalR services.
+Which will update the Editor value real-time, when loading it in multiple pages.

 {% tabs %}
 {% highlight razor tabtitle="~/realtime-editong.razor" %}